yimethan/TIL/Blockchain/Blockchain-Specialization/1-Blockchain-Basics.md

 + important purposes
   + verification of integrity of block & transactions
   + formation of the chain link by embedding previous block hash in current block header

+# Decentralized Systems

++ securing the chain using specific protocols, validating the transaction/blocks for tamper proofing, verifying the availability of resources for transaction, executing/confirming the transactions

+## Trust Train

+1. Validate transaction
+2. Verify gas and resources
+   + about 20 criteria that have to be checked before a transaction
+   + Ex.
+Ethereum: syntax, transaction signature, time stamp, nonce, gas limit, sender account balance, fuel, gas points, hash, ...
+3. Select set of transactions to create a block
+   + Merkle tree hash of validated transactions is computed
+   + Ex.
+Ethereum: All miners execute transaction for transfer/smart contrants
+     + state resulting from transaction execution are used in computing Merkle tree hash of the states(state root of block header)
+     + receipt root of block header is computed
+4. Execute transaction to get a new state
+5. Form a new block
+   + Proof of Work: consensus protocol used by Bitcoin Blockchain and Ethereum
+   + Compute hash of block header elements that is a fixed value(BHash) & a nonce that is a variable &rarr; H(Hash)
+     + If H < F(Difficulty) : puzzle solved, finalize & broadcast winning block to get verified by other miners
+     + Else : repeat process after changing nonce value
+6. Work towards consensus
+7. Finalize the block by the bidder
+8. New block added to chain and confirmed

+# Robustness

+: ability to satisfactorily manage exceptional situations

+## When more than one miner solves the consensus puzzle

+### Chain Split

++ chain splited into ommer blocks
++ then winner of next cycle for block creation consolidates to a single chain within a cycle
++ uncle block not included in main chain, only one block is accepted
++ new blocks are added to the main chain not to runner-up chains

+## Double spending

+: digital currency/consumables reused in transactions

++ Allow only the first transaction that reference the digital asset and reject the rest
++ Ex.
+Ethereum: combination of account number & global nonce is used to address the doublet spending issue
+  + Everytime transaction is initiated by an account, global nonce is included in transaction
+  + nonce incremented
+  + timestamp of nonce in transaction should be unique & verfied to prevent any double use of digital asset

+# Forks

+: process in evolutionary path of the nascent technology enabling blockchain

++ like release of software pathces and new versions of operating systems repectively
++ mechanisms that add to the robustness of Blockchain framework
++ well-managed forks help build credibility in Blockchain by proving approaches to manage unexpected faults & planned improvements

+## Hard Fork

+: major change in protocol

+## Soft Fork

+: minor process adjustment carried out typically by bootstraping a new software to the already running processes, like software patch or bug fix